rliffredo/advent-of-code/aoc_20/README.md

 Overall, it came out almost at the first try; still, I cannot stop thinking that I could have used a better approach.

+## Day 12: Rain Risk

+This was instructive!

+I always have issues with rotations.
+I know the basics, I know the general ideas, but when I need to start doing it, I feel like trigonometry was too far in the past, and I am not able to do anything.
+So I usually navigate my way through, trying to reinvent the math.

+This time, I wanted to sit down, and find a better answer.
+First refactoring, was to use a matrix for the rotation.
+A point is a vector, and can be rotated my multiplying with a rotation matrix.
+In our case, the rotation matrices are very simple, as we only rotate by 90  degrees:
+`[[0, -1][1, 0]]` and so on.
+This first approach was very nice, and reduced the bunch of `if`s quite a lot;
+still, the code, using tuples for the coordinates was too complex.
+So I realized that a point is a complex number; and then, in a complex number, we can easily extract the _phi_, and make sums like champs thanks to `cmath`.
+There is some additional issue now, related to integers: AoC uses integers only, but `complex` are float, so there is now the need for rounding, and the risk of floating point errors.
+Anyhow, the new approach was even simpler, but it still was wasting too much branches  for the translations over x and y.
+The last approach (almost) unifies all movements across all axis (x, y, rotate), with a much simpler dispatching.
+It's not perfect yet, but I think it's enough for the moment.

+Learning items:
+- Linear algebra -- this is something I need to study again
+- `complex` and `cmath` in python -- they are really nice!